Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/getting-started/accessibility.md

 </p>
 ```-->

 For visually hidden interactive controls, such as traditional "skip" links, use the `.visually-hidden-focusable` class.
-This will ensure that the control becomes visible once focused (for sighted keyboard users). **Watch out, in OUDS Web `.visually-hidden-focusable` is a standalone class, and must not be used in combination with the `.visually-hidden` class.**
+This will ensure that the control becomes visible once focused (for sighted keyboard users). **Watch out, `.visually-hidden-focusable` is a standalone class, and must not be used in combination with the `.visually-hidden` class.**

 ```html
 <a class="visually-hidden-focusable" href="#content">Skip to main content</a>